SuperOfficeDocs/superoffice-docs/docs/en/project/howto/sql/create-project.md

 ---
-title: Add roject
+title: Add project
-uid: api_add_project
+uid: project-create-sql
 description: How to add and examine projects in API with raw SQL.
 author: Bergfrid Dias
-so.date: 11.05.2021
+so.date: 05.31.2023
-keywords: project, project management, SQL, API so.topic: howto
+keywords: project, SQL, API, project_number so.topic: howto
 # so.envir:
 # so.client: